Our Approach

 Shared understanding, commonly agreed end-state, common language, shared approach, and shared responsibility

-Through five focused strategies, we aim to help residents achieve self-sufficiency and live independently with dignity.
+Through four focused strategies, we aim to help residents achieve self-sufficiency and live independently with dignity.

 teacher helping student in classroom